Undistraction/webpack-boilerplate/README.md

 # Webpack Boilerplate

-Boilerplate project for using Webpack with ES6 and React based on the setup outlined in [Survive JS: Webpack](https://leanpub.com/survivejs-webpack).
+Simple project for using Webpack with ES6 and React based on the setup outlined in [Survive JS: Webpack](https://leanpub.com/survivejs-webpack).

 ## Package Management